Jolak5/kanban-copy/todo-list/exercises/exercise_to_do_list_secure_deploy.md

 # To Do list: secure deploy

 ## Learning objectives
-- Deploy a secure website using OpenSSL
+- Deploy a secure website using OpenSSL.

 ### Estimated time: 1h

 ## Exercise
-Now that your To Do List application is ready, you can deploy it to the public.
-In this exercise, you will deploy your code via Github Pages.
+Now that your To Do list application is ready, you can deploy it to the public.
+In this exercise, you will deploy your code via GitHub Pages.
 You will need to make sure that your web application uses HTTPS (not HTTP) protocol.
 SSL (Secure Sockets Layer) and HTTPS guarantee that all data sent between a browser and a server are being encrypted, which adds a great layer of security for your users and their private and sensitive information.

 *IMPORTANT NOTE: Read **all** instructions before you start this exercise.*